johnzhang320/spring-boot-access-from-kafka-docker-contaner-outside/README.md

      sudo yum install docker
      sudo systemctl enable docker.service
      sudo systemctl start docker.service

 ## Configure EC2 instance VPC

   You need to configure your network to allow external clients to be able to reach the kafka container in EC2 instance from outside

   select your instance --> click on 'Security' tab--> click your security group such as 03af811ab4da2764b --> Edit Inbound Rules-->

   open kafka port number 29092 as 0.0.0.0/0 ensure extenal clients can reach --> open zookeeper 2181 just case for multi node cluster

   <img src="images/instanace-vpc-configuration.png" width="60%" height="60%">

+## EC2 Node Address
+  Public IPv4 A.B.C.D (for example your ip is 53.23.54.207 then A.B.C.D = 53.23.54.207, you must replace A.B.C.D of Constants.java)
+  For example your ip is 53.23.54.207 then A.B.C.D = 53.23.54.207, you must replace A.B.C.D in Constants.java:

+  Public Node Address A.B.C.D:29092
+  Private Address: 172.31.24.237

+# Configure Docker Container